ON THIS PAGE: You will learn about the different treatments doctors use for children with neuroblastoma. Use the menu to see other pages.

-If the tumor cannot be completely removed, the child may receive radiation therapy and chemotherapy (see below) to destroy the remaining cancer cells.
+If the tumor cannot be completely removed with surgery, the child may receive radiation therapy and chemotherapy (see below) after surgery to destroy the remaining cancer cells.
 In addition, the doctor may take a biopsy of the liver to find out if the disease has spread to the liver.

 Talk with your child’s surgeon about the possible side effects of the surgery and how they will be relieved or managed.
 Learn more about the basics of cancer surgery.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the cancer cells from growing, dividing, and making more cells.
 Chemotherapy is given by a pediatric oncologist or a medical oncologist, a doctor who specializes in treating cancer with medication.